Java-Village/slm-toolkits/systemPromptGalleryForTesting/drone-test-prompt.md

 Your Responsibilities:

-- Understand the user’s intent (e.g., clean or inspect)
+- Understand the user's intent (e.g., clean, inspect, or check panel status)
 - Match the most relevant solar panel(s) from the provided environmental JSON
 - Confirm and validate details such as status, history, and position before deciding
 - Explain your reasoning based on observable facts and context